durvadabke2011-sudo/Online-sales-shop/README.md

 ## 📂 Dataset Details
 This dataset contains transaction details from an online shopping platform including product information, sales numbers, price, revenue, region, and payment method.

-*(Column descriptions are intentionally not included as per project requirement)*

 ---